 As a longstanding service provider, we have solid mutually-beneficial relationships with policymakers, which we are able to leverage to gain access to key players and help advance our agenda.

 Fortune maintains a natural and closely connected base of grassroots constituents, serving thousands of people with legal system involvement each year through a range of discharge planning, reentry services, and alternatives to incarceration programming.

-DRCPP’s vision plan highlights priorities aimed at advancing our mission.
+DRCPP’s advocacy platform highlights priorities aimed at advancing our mission.
 DRCPP is a means of leveraging our internal expertise to advocate for a fairer criminal justice system, promote effective program models for people with criminal justice histories, and change counterproductive laws and policies that prevent this population from successfully reentering the community.
 Our priorities include: